 3. A robot must protect its own existence, as long as safeguarding it does not conflict with the First or Second Law.”

-The wide application of Artificial Intelligence in the military has largely violated these laws, creating exactly “killer robots” aimed at killing or harming humans in battle.
+The wide application of Artificial Intelligence in the military has largely violated these laws, creating “killer robots” aimed at eliminating or harming humans in battle.

 Pope Francis noted that “the possibility of conducting military operations through remote control systems has led to less perception of the devastation they cause and the responsibility for their use, contributing to an even colder and more detached approach to the immense tragedy of war.”